Persata/plaits/docs.md

 ## getLabelText [/]

-Gets the label test for a model's field.
+Gets the label text for a model's field.
 Used to fetch or generate the label text.

 ```
 // Get Label for a Field